Seizure of a Vehicle for Forfeiture

 We can help you get your vehicle back quickly in Tampa in Hillsborough County, St. Petersburg and Clearwater in Pasco County, New Port Richey and Dade City in Pasco County, Brooksville in Hernando County, and Bartow in Polk County, FL.

-Vehicle Seizures under the Florida Contraband Forfeiture Act
+Vehicle Seizures under Florida’s Contraband Forfeiture Act

-For this reason, any vessel, vehicle, or other personal property which has been or is being used in violation of any provision of Section 932.702, Fla.
+For this reason, any vessel, vehicle, or other personal property that has been or is being used in violation of any provision of Section 932.702, Fla.
 Stat., is subject to forfeiture. § 932.703(1)(a), Fla.
 Stat.